Simple Linear Regression

 select(term, estimate) |>

-Correlation is a statistical measure that quantifies the size and direction of a relationship between two variables.
-As we learned in this module, estimating the relationship between two variables can be extremely useful.
-However, it is critical to realize that finding a correlation between two variables does not mean that one variable causes the other variable.
+Correlation quantifies the strength and direction of a relationship between two variables.
+As we learned in this Module, estimating the relationship between two variables can be extremely useful.
+However, it is critical to realize that finding a relationship or correlation between two variables does not mean that one variable causes the other variable.
 That is, correlation does not equal causation.
 Causation indicates that one event is the result of the occurrence of another event — in other words, that one event causes the other.
 We’ll learn more about correlation and causation in psychological studies later in the course.

 For now, please watch the following Crash Course Statistics video that introduces these issues.